uLoyd/PitchDeterminer/README.md

 of undefined callback it sets BufferSource buffer as the -soon to be- decoded file while also connecting it to AudioContext.destination.
 Finaly the method returns BufferSource instance created in the beginning.

+## Correlation
+Sole purpose of this class is performing autocorrelation on audio buffer, allowing a set up of custom thresholds.
+The output of perfom method is supposed to be a frequency of the sound (the fundamental frequency).
+This means it processes the the signal in monophonic context.

+#### constructor({sampleRate, rmsThreshold, correlationThreshold, correlationdDegree, buflen})
+Creates a Correlation instance setting up rms and correlation thresholds.
+Sample rate is require for the last step of the autocorrelation as based on this value the frequency will be calculated.
+It is possible and encouraged to pass only the buflen and sampleRate values as the remaining values can be automatically set to default.

+#### perform(buf)
+This method receives buffer with data that will be processed up to the length specified in the _this.buflen_ member.
+If RMS will be too low, meaning the signal is too weakk, -1 will be returned.
+In case autocorrelation algorithm result will be higher than _this.correlationThreshold_ the output will be the fundamental frequency of the passed buffer, otherwise it will return -1.

+## DeviceHandler
+Main purpose of this class is interaction with _navigator.mediaDevices_ and for hat reason it uses a private helper class _Device_.

+#### constructor(callback)
+Callback passed to the constructor will be called on every _ondevicechage_ event triggered from _navigator.mediaDevices_.

+#### deviceChangeEvent()
+This method is called on every device change and is responsible for invoking the user callback passed previously to the constructor.

+#### async getDeviceList()
+Returns an array of devices (_Device_ class instances) available through _navigator_ that contains _MediaDeviceInfo_ as well as it's direction, input or output.

+#### async getCurrentOrFirst()
+Returns a object containing a pair of devices - in (input) and out (output).
+If values _this.currentInput_ and _this.currentOutput_ are set than this devices will be the value in the object.
+In case current device is not set than a first available one in respective direction will be set up in place of the ones supposed to bo holded by the instance.

+#### async changeDevice(dir, e)
+In this method _dir_ is a string stating the direction of the device that's going to be change.
+Parameter _e_ is optional device id.
+If present than _this.current<direction>_ will be set to the device found in device list with requested id, or undefined in case of id that was not found.
+In case of no id passed to the method a first available device in requested direction will be chosen.
+Lastly the user defined callback handling device change will be called to which current device list of all available devices wil be passed along with the current input and output devices hold by the instance itself.

+#### async changeInput(e)
+Shorthand for _await deviceHandlerInstance.changeDevice('input', e)_

+#### async changeOutput(e)
+Shorthand for _await deviceHandlerInstance.changeDevice('output', e)_

+#### async checkForInput()
+Returns boolean, true if there's at least one available input device and false if there's none.

+#### async navigatorInput()
+Returns a constraint for navigator used in audio stream setup stating exact input device.
+The device will be _this.currentInput_ if set, or first available one.
+If no input devices are accessible _undefined_ will be returned.

+### Device
+A class representing navigators mediaDevices.
+It has no methods, holding only
+values: _id_: device id, _label_: device label, and _dir_: device direction Array of instances of this class is returned from the _getDeviceList_ method of DeviceHandler.